mbloms/academy-git-101-backwards/excercises/remotes.md

 nothing to commit, working tree clean
 ```

-Now the Git status command says that your branch is "ahead" by 1 commit, meaning that you have one commit on the "add-exponention" branch that does not exist on "add-exponentiation" on the remote.
+Note that the Git status command says that your branch is "ahead" by 1 commit, meaning that you have one commit on the "add-exponention" branch that does not exist on "add-exponentiation" on the remote.

 You can see this if you check the log: